bugo99iot/python_minimal/README.md

 3) Facilitate exhistential awakening/confuse the user.

-# contributions
+# Contributions

 External contributions are well welcome.

-# code quality
+# Code Quality

-Not great, thank you.
+Not great, thank you :)

+# License

+Released under version 2.0 of the Apache License.